The Historic Heart of

 Mita Campus is home to four undergraduate faculties: Letters Economics, Law (including Political Science), and Business and Commerce, and six graduate schools in the corresponding fields with the addition of Human Relations and the Law School.

-*The inside of Important Cultural Properties the Old University Library (11) and the Mita Public Speaking Hall (Mita Enzetsu-kan; 15) are not open to visitors.
+*The inside of the Mita Public Speaking Hall (Mita Enzetsu-kan), an Important Cultural Property is not open to visitors.